godcandidate/100-days-of-devops-kodekloud/day-14-linux-process-troubleshooting/README.md

-# Ansible IPtables Automation
+# Ansible Apache Health Check
-## Overview

-Automates IPtables installation and firewall configuration across multiple app servers using Ansible.
+Automates Apache Health Check configuration across multiple app servers using Ansible.

-## Setup on Jump Host
+## Setup

 1. **Create Inventory**
 - Check a simple guide to have an inventory setup for the app servers